GRANTS & AWARDS

 2016/2017, Research Grant from the Centre for Chinese Media and Comparative Communication Research, The Chinese University of Hong Kong.
 “Antecedents and consequences of mobile devices as second screen use: A case study of the 2016 Legislative Council Election in Hong Kong” (US$3,900)

-2015/2018, Early Career Scheme Research Grant, University Grants Committee, Government of the Hong Kong SAR (US$ 57,000)
+2015/2018, Early Career Scheme Research Grant, University Grants Committee, Government of the Hong Kong SAR.
+“The network agenda setting model and partisan selective exposure: Examining the issue of universal suffrage for the Chief Executive election in Hong Kong” (HK$441,048).

 2015/2017, Direct Grant for Research, Faculty of Social Science, The Chinese University of Hong Kong.
 “The use of mobile social media, privacy concerns and democratic engagement” (US$10,320)